Hywel-Stoakes/hywel.stoakes/content/post/2018-05-23-audio-files.md

   <p>
     The zoom example shows how to use the <code>zoom</code> method and an HTML5 slider to zoom the waveform in and out.
   </p>

+  The fact that I can embed audio is really great.